growgraph/graflo/docs/concepts/index.md

 ### Actor
 An `Actor` describes how the current level of the document should be mapped/transformed to the property graph vertices and edges.
 There are four types that act on the provided document in this order:

-- `DescendActor`: Navigates to the next level in the hierarchy
+- `DescendActor`: Navigates to the next level in the hierarchy.
+Supports:
+  - `key`: Process a specific key in a dictionary
+  - `any_key`: Process all keys in a dictionary (useful when you want to handle multiple keys dynamically)
 - `TransformActor`: Applies data transformations
 - `VertexActor`: Creates vertices from the current level
 - `EdgeActor`: Creates edges between vertices